aio-libs/aiohttp/docs/client_quickstart.rst

 Timeouts
 ========

-Timeout settings a stored in :class:`ClientTimeout` data structure.
+Timeout settings are stored in :class:`ClientTimeout` data structure.

 By default *aiohttp* uses a *total* 5min timeout, it means that the whole operation should finish in 5 minutes.